wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/deploy-microsoft-365-apps-for-enterprise/includes/6-deploy-microsoft-365-apps-from-cloud.md

  -  Install or remove Click-to-Run or customize installations.
  -  Apply software update policies.

 Before you run the ODT, ensure your users have local admin privileges on their client devices.
-If they don't, then you should use your standard deployment tools and processes to install Office.<br>
+If they don't, then you should use your standard deployment tools and processes to install Office.

 The steps in this unit are based on the following best practices: